dotnet/docs-maui/docs/user-interface/styles/xaml.md

        FontSize="18" />
 ```

-In this example, each `Label` object has identical property values for controlling the appearance of the text displayed by the `Label`.
+In this example, each <xref:Microsoft.Maui.Controls.Label> object has identical property values for controlling the appearance of the text displayed by the <xref:Microsoft.Maui.Controls.Label>.
 However, setting the appearance of each individual control can be repetitive and error prone.
 Instead, a style can be created that defines the appearance, and then applied to the required controls.

 ## Introduction to styles